“Art is not just a subject to learn, but an activity that you can practise with your hands, your eyes, your whole personality.”

 At Matchborough First School Academy we want children to:

-For more information, please read our Art policy (below).
+For more information about art at our school, please read our Art policy (below).